What is hyperpigmentation?

 Other ingredients that are known to cause damage to the skin include mercury and corticosteroids.
 When choosing a skin lightening treatment, it is best to avoid these altogether.

-Alternative skin lightening agents include arbutin, kojic acid, licorice extract, Vitamin C and
+Alternative skin lightening ingredients include arbutin, kojic acid, licorice extract and Vitamin C.

 You can treat hyperpigmentation with ingredients you in your kitchen